 kpartx

-— REQUIRED; filename of block device with partitions.
+— REQUIRED; filename of block device with

 tags

-, and then passing the production disk image to a second vmdb
+then passing the production disk image to a second vmdb

 where developer access is configured.